 Buybinds are mostly just for convenience, but what actually does something for you is binding your grenades.
 Don’t ever cycle through your grenades by pressing 4 or using your mousewheel.
 Bind them seperately to spare yourself important milliseconds to seconds.
 There are still a couple of pros that cycle through the nades by pressing 4 multiple times, but that’s due to habit and not the right way to do it.
 You can find your grenadebinds here:

 CS:GO settings -> Options -> Keyboard / Mouse.

 Otherwise you can also use the config/autoexec in the later part of this guide to have exactly the same settings as throughout this guide.
 These binds will also make you able to buy said grenades with the same button.

 bind “f” “buy flashbang; use weapon_knife; use weapon_flashbang” bind “t” “buy smokegrenade; use weapon_knife; use weapon_smokegrenade” bind “q” “buy hegrenade; use weapon_knife; use weapon_hegrenade” bind “r” “buy incgrenade; buy molotov; use weapon_knife; use weapon_molotov; use weapon_incgrenade” bind “c” “buy decoy; use weapon_knife; use weapon_decoy”

-Using these bind you will be able to throw grenades way faster consecutively since the knife breaks your grenade throw animation.
+By using these binds you will be able to throw grenades way faster, since the knife breaks your grenade throw animation.

 Best Audio Settings for CS:GO